This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to

 All children love a good challenge.
 And when the challenge is fun and comes as brain teaser games, kids do become interested!

-I’ve always loved this type of games.
+I’ve always loved this type of game.
 When I was younger, I remember my grandfather introducing brain teasers to me.
-Not with the well known Rubik Cube but with a wooden 3D shape puzzle.
+Not with the well-known Rubik’s Cube but with a wooden 3D shape puzzle.
 I could spend hours playing with it, trying to figure it out, and then start all over again!
 My kids had no escape from these games, I did get them some.
 Though not sure if they were more for them or for me…

 Here is a list of the 5 brain teasers my kids loved the most at 3 and 5 years old.
 They would both play, solve and enjoy these games.
 And so did I!

-What these brain games for kids have in common
+What do these brain games for kids have in common

 To begin with, all brain teasers are a form of puzzle that requires a lot of thought to resolve [*].
 And the 5 games in the list below are meant to help kids practice their: